 7.1 The Customer may cancel Training on 30 calendar days’ notice to the EMA.
-Cancellations must be provided in writing to the EMA Training & Business Development Manager and [email protected] Training may not be cancelled within 30 days of the start date of the Training.
-Non-classroom based Training may not be cancelled under any circumstances and Charges for non-classroom based Training are therefore non-refundable.
+Cancellations must be provided in writing to the EMA Training & Business Development Manager and [email protected].
+Training may not be cancelled within 30 days of the start date of the Training.
+Classroom/In-person based Training may not be cancelled under any circumstances and Charges for classroom/In-person based Training are therefore non-refundable.

 7.2 Training may only be cancelled by the Customer in accordance with clause 7.1.
 If a Customer or Delegates fail to attend all or part of any Training, full payment of the Charges shall be required.

-8.1 The Customer may transfer the purchased Training booking to the same Training on an alternative date provided they notify the EMA in writing on 30 calendar days’ notice.
-There is no Charge for the transfer provided the Customer notifies the EMA in writing up to 30 calendar days before the Training’s start and if there is any availability.
+8.1 The Customer may transfer the purchased Training booking to the same Training on an alternative date provided they notify the EMA in writing on 30 calendar days’ notice of the start of the original training date.
+There is no Charge for the transfer provided the Customer notifies the EMA in writing up to 30 calendar days before the original Training’s start and if there is any availability.
 Transfer request must be provided in writing to the EMA Training & Business Development Manager and [email protected].

 8.2 Training transfer may only be requested by the Customer in accordance with clause 8.1.
 If a Customer or Delegates fail to notify the EMA in writing on 30 calendar days’ notice, a transfer charges of 20% of the Training charges will be payable by the Customer.

 8.3 No refund will be made in the event of a transfer.